vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 The instructions below guide you on how to build from source code.

 :::tip Setting home folder
-The following commands use the default path for your operating system.
+The following commands use the `--home` flag, to allow you to specify a custom home for the configuration, state, and cache of your Vega node.
+Remove it to use the default path.

  You can list all the paths used by your Vega installation with the following command:
 `vega paths list`

-If you want to change the home folder, use the `--home` flag and specify a custom home for the configuration, state, and cache of your Vega node.

-The XDG Base Directory standard is use to create the path, see: [XDG Base Directory spec ↗](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 :::

-## Operating system
+## OS and software
 For production use, we recommend using the Linux binary on Ubuntu as this is the platform used by nodes on Fairground, the Vega testnet, and is the most widely tested so far.

+See the [infrastructure requirements](../requirements/infrastructure.md) page for a full list of what you need to run various parts of the Vega toolchain.

 ## Use the pre-built binaries
 One way to set up a Vega node or data node is to use the pre-built binaries.